 Tendons can be injured suddenly or they may be slowly damaged over time.
 You can have tiny or partial tears in your tendon.
 If you have a complete tear of your tendon, it is called a rupture.
 Other tendon injuries may be called a strain, tendinosis, or tendonitis.

 - Overuse of the tendon from a sport or work activity that causes your foot and ankle to roll inward, like when you run on sloped surfaces or run in shoes that are getting worn out on the outside of the heel.

 - A sudden activity that forces your foot upward toward your shin, like landing on your feet after a fall, or rolling your ankle on a rock while running.

 What are the symptoms?

-Symptoms include pain on the outer side of your lower leg and ankle.
-You may hear a pop or a snap when the injury occurs.
-You may have swelling around your ankle.
+You may hear a pop or a snap when the injury happens.
+You may have pain and swelling on the outer side of your lower leg or ankle.